-A fossil is any evidence of past life preserved in a geologic context, such as within rock or sediment.
-This activity allows you to explore the process used by paleontologists — scientists who study fossils to understand ancient landscapes, climate, and life on Earth — to find and identify fossils.
+Any evidence of past life preserved in a geologic context, such as within rock or sediment, is called a fossil.
+In this activity you will work as a paleontologist — a scientist who studies fossils to understand ancient landscapes, climate, and life on Earth — to find and identify fossils.